 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
-Therefore, there is additional uncertainty on the Company's ability to continue as a going concern.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak.
+Pandemic related travel restrictions make it more difficult to conduct exploration activities in Peru and Brazil.